 Case Manager: Cynthia Love (212) 264-2923

-Please refer to the Judge Gordon's job listing on the Online System for Clerkship Application and Review (OSCAR).
+Hiring Policies: Please refer to the Judge Gordon's job profile on the Online System for Clerkship Application and Review (OSCAR).